Why does employment law exist?

 Rights for the self-employed

-- Protection for their health and safety on a client's premises
+- Protection for worker health and safety on a client's premises.

 What is the main piece of health and safety legislation?